ropensci/roweb3/content/commcalls/2023-10-31/index.md

     bio: "Luiza Andrade is the Data Analytics Lead at the University of Chicago's Development Innovation Lab.
 Her work focuses on incorporating non-traditional data sources into development research, promoting transparency and reproducibility in social sciences, and developing software tools to simplify research data work.
 Prior to joining DIL, she was a Junior Data Scientist at the World Bank’s Development Impact Evaluation department.
 Luiza is a Brazilian national and holds a BA and an MSc in economics from the University of Sao Paulo."
     img: /img/community/luiza-andrade.jpg
   - name: Karly Harker
-    bio: "Environmental Data Science Specialist at British Columbia Ministry of Environment and Climate Change"
+    bio: "Karly Harker is an environmental Data Science Specialist at the British Columbia Ministry of Environment and Climate Change.
+Karly is an Environment and Resource Studies and Biology graduate from the University of Waterloo.
     img: /img/community/karly-harker.jpeg
   - name: Ahmadou Dicko
     bio: "Ahmadou Dicko is a humanitarian data scientist, currently serving as a Statistics and Data Analysis officer at UNHCR regional bureau for West and Central Africa.
 He is a fervent advocate for reproducibility in the humanitarian sector and has built several R packages and tools to streamline data processes.
 With M.Sc. in Statistics and a Ph.D. in Climate Change Economics, Ahmadou combines his profound knowledge of economics and data science to drive transformative change in the humanitarian sector.
 He is the founder and co-organizer of the Dakar R User Group and a recognized leader in promoting data literacy and community building around humanitarian data science."